YousufSM/Analysisng_Stack_Overflow_Interaction_Network/README.md

 Few notes about the project:
 - This is my second Python project that I had submitted in December'19.
 The objective of this project is to study the interaction behaviour between participants on Stak Overflow network.
-- Due to large image size, the results have not being saved in the .ipynb file and instead have been uploaded to the "Image" folder.
+- Due to large image size, the results have not been saved in the .ipynb file and instead have been uploaded to the "Image" folder.

 - Since this was just my second project, there may be a possibility of inefficient codes/results.

-- Data for the analysis has been taken from [SNAP website](http://snap.stanford.edu/data/sx-stackoverflow.html) and it consist of 4 DBs, namely, *comments to answers, comments to questions, answer to questions and a master DB* which the compilation of is former 3 DBs.
+- Data for the analysis has been taken from [SNAP website](http://snap.stanford.edu/data/sx-stackoverflow.html) and it consists of 4 DBs, namely, *comments to answers, comments to questions, answer to questions and a master DB* which the compilation of is former 3 DBs.
 Data consist of 7.6 years of user interaction on Stackoverflow.com.

 - Source of the data: Ashwin Paranjape, Austin R. Benson, and Jure Leskovec.
 "Motifs in Temporal Networks."
 In Proceedings of the Tenth ACM International Conference on Web Search and Data Mining, 2017